renebrummel/ForNAV.TrainingModules/Modules/22 Conversion/Conversion.Trainer.md

 * Have a look at the converted file
 * Publish and demo the result
 * Run through the PowerShell commandlet
+* Mention it is possible to convert your entire CSide codebase to extensions.
+For free.

 ## Execution
 Duration: